tildeman/GDBrowserWithTypes/README.md

 When you go on a link, the web server has to know what you're looking for.
 It does this by checking the URI of the webpage, and then looking for what you expect should show up on that page.
 For example, if you're looking for levels, you go to the right page (`/search`), and the routing does all of that for you.

-The original repository didn't have this folder; the routes were all packaged in `index.ts` and add the `app` parameter for some app-wide routines.
+The original repository didn't have this folder; the routes were all packaged in `index.ts` and added the `app` parameter to controllers for some app-wide routines.
 This hurted code coupling.

 This does seem a lot like ravioli code, but it may aid in readability.